balOS/quartz/content/Q- How do we solve the problem of different people referring to the same concept with different language.md

 ---
-title: "Q- How do we solve the problem of different people referring to the same concept with different language"
+title: Q- How do we solve the problem of different people referring to the same concept with different language
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: question
 ---
 Authored By:: [[P- Rob Haisfield]]